 Asking for help can be hard, but strong relationships are built on support.
 This is especially true when you're dealing with CAH.
-Figure out what kind of help you need, whether it be a pep talk, a hand with daily activities, or simply someone to vent to.
+Figure out what kind of help you might need, whether it be a pep talk, a hand with daily activities, or simply someone to vent to.

-Here are some tips on how to ask for support in a way that feels easy:
+Here are some tips on how to talk about and ask for support in a way that feels easy:

-- Occasionally, I might need assistance with picking up a prescription or getting a ride to a doctor appointment.
-Would it be possible for me to reach out to you for help when needed? - There are certain activities that I try to limit to ensure my physical health is supported, such as . - There might be days when I need to adjust my schedule a bit due to medication or fatigue.
-Would you be okay if we communicated openly if something comes up and I need to make a change? - I've been feeling overwhelmed lately, and I was hoping I could talk about it with you. - Sometimes, I just need someone to vent to.
+- There are certain activities that I try to limit to ensure my physical health is supported, such as - There might be days when I need to adjust my schedule a bit due to medication or fatigue.
+Would you be okay if we communicated openly if something comes up and I need a hand? - I've been feeling overwhelmed lately, and I was hoping I could talk about it with you. - Sometimes, I just need someone to vent to.
 Would you be up for listening? - When we're out, I'll need to have snacks and drinks with electrolytes with me.
 Could you remind me to stay hydrated and nourished? - When we are out or traveling together, it is important that you know about my condition and what an adrenal crisis can look like.
 Can I talk with you about what to expect and what I might need if an adrenal crisis does happen?